EternityForest/barrel.css/README.md

 ### .h-1rem to .h-60rem
 Used for fixed heights.
-The sizes are 1,2,4,6,12,24,36,48 and 60.
-A limited number are chosen to not bloat things.
-They are taken from the Highly Composite Number sequence.
+The sizes are 1,2,4,6,8, 12, 16, 18, 20, 24,36,48 and 60.
+A limited number are chosen to not bloat things and to create visual consistency.

+They are taken from the [Practical Number Sequence](https://en.m.wikipedia.org/wiki/Practical_number) up to 24, and the[Highly Composite Number](https://en.m.wikipedia.org/wiki/Highly_composite_number) sequence above that.

+They are likely numbers most people are already familiar with and will have no trouple remembering.

 Sets height and flex-basis(Only for children of flex-col), max still grow or shrink.

 ### .max-h-1rem to .max-h-60rem
-Can be 1,2,4,6,12,24, sets max-height
+Can be e 1,2,4,6,8, 12, 16, 18, 20, 24,36,48 and 60, sets max-height

 ### .min-h-1rem to .min-h-24rem
-Can be 1,2,4,6,12,24, sets min-height
+Can be e 1,2,4,6,8, 12, 16, 18, 20, 24,36,48 and 60, sets min-height

+### .h-min-content
+height: min-content

 ### .max-content and .min-content